Children in conflict

 Children are the most vulnerable victims of conflict due to many factors.
 Besides being among the many civilian casualties during an armed conflict, children may be orphaned or separated from their families and become heads of households which leaves them vulnerable to forced labour, sexual exploitation or recruitment in armed forces.

 In environments where basic services are disrupted and livelihoods destroyed, children are often malnourished and at risk of death by preventable or curable diseases.
 The hardships of life in armed conflicts often force children to leave school.
 Many never return, even when conflict ends.
 Children who have experienced conflict must find ways to cope with their memories of distressing experiences which may well have long-term repercussions and affect their whole lives

-As a child-focused agency committed to reaching the world’s most vulnerable children, World Vision asked itself two questions: Where in the world is the worst place for children to grow up What should World Vision do in these places to impact children more beneficially?
+As a child-focused agency committed to reaching the world’s most vulnerable children, World Vision asked itself two questions: Where in the world is the worst place for children to grow up? and what should World Vision do in these places to impact children more beneficially?